CosmosContracts/incident-response/5-April-22/upgrade.md

 ### 6. Add seeds and peers to config.toml
 These are all verified to be using the new genesis file and binary.

-These should be added manually if you are running a sentries setup, or you will blank out your peers.
+**WARNING:** These should be added manually if you are running a sentries setup, or you will blank out your peers.
 ```sh
 SEEDS=""
 PEERS="0dbe490d756c1c76d31c1c2dcd41b3e1036d0977@159.65.122.4:26656"